keithrozario/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

     1. In the left pane, choose **Regex pattern sets**, **Create regex pattern set**
         1.	**Regex pattern set name** _csrf_, **Regular expressions** _^[0-9a-f]{40}$_
             1. The Regex pattern above is a simple example that matahes the string length (40) and characters (0-9 or a-f).
 Copy the Regex pattern set ID into a scratch file to refer to it later.
-            2. Note your AWS account Id and region and add them to the scratch file.
+            2. Note your AWS account Id (_in CloudFormation Stack Outputs_) and region and add them to the scratch file.

     2. Create a new rule and choose **Rule JSON editor**

+	    1. Delete any existing text and paste the following JSON below.
+Review the statements in the JSON

-	    1. Paste the following JSON and **update the region, AWS account Id and Regex pattern ID** with the one created in the previous step
+        2. **update the region, AWS account Id and Regex pattern ID** with the one created in the previous step

         <details><summary>Nested Statement with Request Hygiene Solution</summary>
         <p>